 Even for those jerks.

-Gerry Bowler, retired historian, is a senior fellow at the Frontier Centre for Public Policy
+Gerry Bowler, historian, is a senior fellow at the Frontier Centre for Public Policy